Notice of Privacy Practices

 Amend Health Information

-You may request changes to your PHI and we will accommodate them if we can.
-However, we are not required to make the requested changes.
-If we deny your written request to change your PHI we will provide you with a written explanation of the reason for the denial and additional information regarding further actions that you may take.
+some cases (such as if we determine the PHI is accurate).
+If we deny your request to change your PHI we will provide you with a written explanation of the reason for the denial and additional information regarding further actions that you may take.

 Accounting of Disclosures

-You have the right to receive a list of certain disclosures of your health information made by Quest Diagnostics in the past six years from the date of your written request.
-Under the law, this does not include disclosures made for purposes of treatment, payment, or healthcare operations.
+You have the right to receive a list of certain disclosures of your PHI made by Quest Diagnostics in the past six years from the date of your written request.
+Under the law, this does not include disclosures made for purposes of treatment, payment, or healthcare operations or certain other purposes.

 Request Confidential Communications